inkle/ink/Documentation/ink_JSON_runtime_format.md

     "listDefs": <list definitions>
 }
 ```
+The `root` Container may have a named sub-container named `"global decl"`.
+This sub-container contains any global declarations that are a part of the story.

 Broadly speaking, the entire format is composed of Containers, and individual sub-elements of the Story, within those Containers.